rasoulveisi/HealthcareOT-EvaluationSystem/README.md

-# Occupational Therapy Evaluation Report
+# HealthcareOT-EvaluationSystem

-A dynamic form application for creating comprehensive Initial Occupational Therapy Evaluation Reports with advanced data processing and analysis capabilities.
+A comprehensive healthcare technology solution for creating Initial Occupational Therapy Evaluation Reports with advanced data processing and clinical analysis capabilities.
+This Angular application transforms traditional paper-based occupational therapy evaluations into a modern, digital healthcare platform.

 ## 🎯 Project Overview

-This Angular application transforms traditional paper-based occupational therapy evaluations into a modern, digital solution.
-It provides therapists with an intuitive interface to collect patient data, administer assessments, and generate detailed evaluation reports with automated insights and recommendations.
+HealthcareOT-EvaluationSystem is an enterprise-grade Angular application that digitizes and modernizes occupational therapy evaluations for healthcare providers.
+It provides therapists with an intuitive, HIPAA-compliant interface to collect patient data, administer standardized assessments, and generate detailed evaluation reports with automated clinical insights and evidence-based recommendations.

+This system represents the intersection of healthcare technology and user experience design, offering a scalable solution for occupational therapy practices, hospitals, and rehabilitation centers.

 ## ✨ Key Features